theodox/tadwtf/tadwtf_outline.md

 			- artists don't always stick up for themselves
 			- you need to get their trust to make lives better
 			-  So you need to invest in tactics - aka, investing in service - to protect the ability of the strategy side to deliver
-		*  So, what are good tactics?
+		*  Segue: since artists don't stick up for themselves, be proactive
+			-  TAs need to spend time with their clients
+				+  observing
+				+  asking questions
+				+  answering questions
+				+  helping out
-			+  Good tactics is really simple:
+			+  Good tactics boils down:
 				-  be friendly
 				-  be knowledgeable
 				-  be helpful
 				-  be responsive
-			+   All down to the core message: saving #braincells
+				-  above all, be _there_
 	* Some practical examples
 		- Obviously, context specific
 		- but here are some examples: